[Toy Review] Lovense Osci 3

 • It actually works hands-free!
 Anyone who has seen me talk about “hands-free” toys before knows what a feat this is.
 But yes, I can use this toy with minimal to no use of my hands.
 This presents a bunch of fun possibilities for potential ways to use it.
 [1]

 • It fits my body well.
-Dual stimulation toys in a fixed shape are always a bit of a gamble because all our bodies are built differently, but this one can sit comfortably inside me and make reliable contact with my clit.
+Dual stimulation toys in a fixed shape are always a bit of a gamble.
+All our bodies are built differently, after all.
+But this one can sit comfortably inside me and make reliable contact with my clit.

 • Speaking of which, a wearable vibrator that actually offers good clitoral stimulation!
 Wow!
 This shouldn’t be a novel concept, given that the overwhelming majority of people with vulvas require clit stimulation to orgasm, but somehow it still is.